LGBTQ culture in New York City: Politics

 Politics in New York City are mainly liberal.
 Rosenberg and Dunford stated that this political standpoint had historically been "generally beneficial to the gay community".

 In New York City, New York City Republican Party political administrations actively court LGBT voters.
 LGBT voters were 3.4% of New York City's electorate in 1989.

 In the mid-1970s, LGBT participation in New York City politics began.
 In the 1977 Mayor of New York City elections, Edward Koch was the preferred candidate; there had been speculation that Koch was homosexual.
 However, Koch associated with religious figures opposed to homosexuality and did not pass LGBT civil rights bills, and therefore in 1981, Frank Barbaro became the candidate favored by the LGBT political groups.

 In the 1985 mayoral election, Koch had almost no support; Donald P. Haider-Markel, the author of Gay and Lesbian Americans and Political Participation: A Reference Handbook, wrote that Koch's "actions on AIDS seemed inadequate at best".
 In the 1989 mayoral election, David Dinkins received support from the LGBT community.
 Since then, every mayor has received support from the LGBT community, which included Rudy Giuliani and Mike Bloomberg.

 Jimmy Van Bramer, the Majority Leader of the New York City Council in 2017, is an openly gay politician from Queens who has served in the City Council for over six years.
 Van Bramer was one of seven openly LGBT members of the New York City Council as of 2017, alongside Rosie Mendez, Corey Johnson, Ritchie Torres, James Vacca, Daniel Dromm and Carlos Menchaca.
 Christine Quinn served as Speaker of the New York City Council between 2006 and 2013.
 Carlos Menchaca also became the first Mexican-American member of the New York City Council when elected in November 2013.

 In June 2019, in celebration of LGBT Pride Month, Governor Andrew Cuomo ordered the LGBT pride flag to be raised over the New York State Capitol for the first time in New York State history.

+In April 2022, New York City Mayor Eric Adams announced a billboard campaign to attract Floridians to New York City in response to Florida's "Don't Say Gay" law.